Mars 2020: Ingenuity helicopter

+Ingenuity was the robotic coaxial helicopter that made the first aircraft flights on another planet.
+It was deployed from the underside of Perseverance and used autonomous control guided by flight plan instructions uploaded from mission control.

+After each landing, it transmitted photographs and other data to Perseverance, which relayed the information to Earth.
+The program was originally designed to perform only five hops, but the helicopter flew 72 times over three years until NASA ended its mission on January 25, 2024.
+NASA has plans to build on the helicopter's design for future Mars missions.

 Mission

-The mission will explore Jezero crater, which scientists speculate was a 250 m deep lake about 3.9 billion to 3.5 billion years ago.
+The mission is centered around exploring Jezero crater, which scientists speculate was a 250 m deep lake about 3.9 billion to 3.5 billion years ago.
 Jezero today features a prominent river delta where water flowing through it deposited much sediment over the eons, which is "extremely good at preserving biosignatures".
 The sediments in the delta likely include carbonates and hydrated silica, known to preserve microscopic fossils on Earth for billions of years.
 Prior to the selection of Jezero, eight proposed landing sites for the mission were under consideration by September 2015; Columbia Hills in Gusev crater, Eberswalde crater, Holden crater, Jezero crater, Mawrth Vallis, Northeastern Syrtis Major Planum, Nili Fossae, and Southwestern Melas Chasma.

-A workshop was held on 8–10 February 2017 in Pasadena, California, to discuss these sites, with the goal of narrowing down the list to three sites for further consideration.
+A workshop was held on February 8–10, 2017, in Pasadena, California, to discuss these sites, with the goal of narrowing down the list to three sites for further consideration.
 The three sites chosen were Jezero crater, Northeastern Syrtis Major Planum, and Columbia Hills.
 Jezero crater was ultimately selected as the landing site in November 2018.
 The "fetch rover" for returning the samples is expected to launch in 2026.
 The landing and surface operations of the "fetch rover" would take place early in 2029.
 The earliest return to Earth is envisaged for 2031.

 Launch and cruise

-The launch window, when the positions of Earth and Mars were optimal for traveling to Mars, opened on 17 July 2020 and lasted through 15 August 2020.
-The rocket was launched on 30 July 2020 at 11:50 UTC, and the rover landed on Mars on 18 February 2021 at 20:55 UTC, with a planned surface mission of at least one Mars year (668 sols or 687 Earth days).
-NASA was not the only Mars mission to use this window: the United Arab Emirates Space Agency launched its Emirates Mars Mission with the Hope orbiter on 20 July 2020, which arrived in Mars orbit on 8 February 2021, and China National Space Administration launched Tianwen-1 on 23 July 2020, arriving in orbit on 10 February 2021 and successfully soft landed with the Zhurong rover on 14 May 2021.
+The launch window, when the positions of Earth and Mars were optimal for traveling to Mars, opened on July 17, 2020, and lasted through August 15, 2020.
+The rocket was launched on July 30, 2020, at 11:50 UTC, and the rover landed on Mars on February 18, 2021, at 20:55 UTC, with a planned surface mission of at least one Mars year (668 sols or 687 Earth days).
+Two other missions to Mars were launched in this window: the United Arab Emirates Space Agency launched its Emirates Mars Mission with the Hope orbiter on July 20, 2020, which arrived in Mars orbit on February 8, 2021, and China National Space Administration launched Tianwen-1 on July 23, 2020, arriving in orbit on February 10, 2021, and successfully soft landed with the Zhurong rover on May 14, 2021.

 NASA announced that all of the trajectory correction maneuvers (TCM) were a success.
 The spacecraft fired thrusters to adjust its course toward Mars, shifting the probe's initial post-launch aim point onto the Red Planet.